LEARNING OUTCOME 4: DEVELOP AND IMPLEMENT DATABASE BACKUP DISASTER RECOVERY TECHNIQUES

 DATABASE RECOVERY: Bringing Your Data Back From the Brink

 Database recovery refers to the process of restoring a database to a consistent and functional state after a failure or corruption.
-This ensures the continued availability and integrity of your critical data.
-Here's an explanation of different recovery techniques employed to achieve this:
+Common techniques include:

 CRAFTING A DATABASE RECOVERY POLICY AND DISASTER RECOVERY PLAN